sdbeng/git-champs/Readme.md

 So this is pretty much what you'll do when working on a team if you are the designated member to compare and pull requests (PR).

-I can't wait to see your PRs!
+This helped me a ton a while ago!
+The more you practice, the more you'll feel at home with git and be able to use it in all job / projects.
+I hope you all have fun!
+Can't wait to see your PRs!